In Straightness Training (ST), we use the metaphor ‘ST Pyramid’ to explain that ST is not a linear process or a highway to success.

 New ideas will erupt from our yellow level of consciousness and inner fire.

-And this inner fire is not burning because someone threw a match from the 'outside in', but because we have created unlimited fuel in ourselves from the 'inside out'.
+And this inner fire is not burning because someone threw a match from the ‘outside in’, but because we have created unlimited fuel in ourselves from the ‘inside out’, with the help of all the horses we train.

-And with that, we can make our Masterpiece, which is a unique piece of art.
+And with that, we can make a Masterpiece with our Master horse, which is a unique piece of art.

 Also, from this inside out fire, such a volcano might arise, that it causes a need for contribution: